redice44/TypingTeacher/docs/specs/useCase/informationDisplay/accessClassCampaign.md

 Exit Condition:

-Flow of Events:
+Flow of Events

-1. Extends use case accessCampaign
+1. Extends use case
 2. System also displays
   - Registered Users that are in the class
   - Overview of class progression